philiparvidsson/Quickhull-Algorithm/README.md

 ## Quickhull is Linear: Proof

-What follows is a proof (using the [master theorem](https://en.wikipedia.org/wiki/Master_theorem)) of quickhull having linear complexity for uniformly randomly distributed points:
+What follows is my proof for the assignment (using the [master theorem](https://en.wikipedia.org/wiki/Master_theorem)) of quickhull having linear complexity for uniformly randomly distributed points:

 <img src="alg-quickhull/images/proof.png" alt="" />